Morthuis/CloudnonicTickeing/README.md

 ```

 ## Tests
-  The test for this project were created using rspc, to run them, just type rspec on you terminal from the root path
+  The tests for this project were created using rspc, to run them, just type rspec on you terminal from the root path

 ## Api requests for Users